AurelienLoyer/eslint-plugin-angular-template-use-track-by-or-aliases/README.md

-# ESLint plugin Angular template `use-track-by` or aliases
+# ESLint plugin Angular template `use-track-by-or-aliases`

 If you are using the awesome `@angular-eslint` plugin and especialy the rule `use-track-by-function`, you will see that there is no possibility to custom this rule (link to rule configuration).
 Only params of criticy is allowed ('error', 'warn', ...)